daltonmblack/tour-scraper/README.md

 ### Install `ChromeDriver`

-* Find your current Chrome version at: chrome://settings/help
+* Find your current Chrome version at: [chrome://settings/help](chrome://settings/help)
   * For example: `Version 99.0.4844.51 (Official Build) (64-bit)`
+  * The only portion of the version that matters is the first value.
+I.e., `99` in the version above.
 * Download the `ChromeDriver` which corresponds to the Chrome version above from: https://chromedriver.chromium.org/downloads
   * Store the downloaded binary somewhere you'll remember
 * Manually run the binary (e.g., double click) and enable any necessary permissions for the binary to be run